aws-amplify/docs/cli-toolchain/quickstart.md

 #### Kinesis Stream Trigger

-Amplify Analytics category kinesis stream reasource can be also used as an event source for lambda triggers.
-Event published to kinesis stream will trigger a lambda function.
+Amplify Analytics category Kinesis stream resource can be also used as an event source for lambda triggers.
+Event published to Kinesis stream will trigger a lambda function.
 To create such a function, start with adding a new lambda function with:

 ```bash
 $ amplify add function
 ```

-Proceeed by providing a name and selecting a Lambda Trigger template:
+Proceed by providing a name and selecting a Lambda Trigger template:

 ```bash
 ?
 Provide a friendly name for your resource to be used as a label for this category in the project: testtrigger